 -

 Use Absolute and Relative References Wisely: When applying a formula to a range of cells, use relative references (e.g., A1) if you want the cell reference to change based on the row or column.
 Use absolute references (e.g., $A$1) if you want the cell reference to remain constant.
 This is particularly useful when you have a fixed conversion factor in one cell that you want to apply to multiple minute values.
-For example, if the conversion factor 60 is in cell B1, use the formula
+As an example, if the conversion factor 60 is in cell B1, use the formula

 Handle Edge Cases Carefully: Be mindful of edge cases, such as negative minute values or values that are not numbers.
 Use error handling functions like

-Leverage Named Ranges: For complex spreadsheets, using named ranges can make your formulas more readable and easier to maintain.
+use Named Ranges: For complex spreadsheets, using named ranges can make your formulas more readable and easier to maintain.
 Instead of referring to a cell by its address (e.g., A1), you can assign a name to it (e.g., "Minutes").
 Your formula then becomes

 =Minutes*60, which is much easier to understand.
 Named ranges also make it easier to update cell references if you move data around in your spreadsheet. -